Anmincat/AnmincatLinux/README.md

 Running ``sudo ./build all`` to start building Anmincat Linux.
 # Goal
 Anmincat's goal is to be smallest portable rescue system with included partiton editor, useful utility programs and GUI user interface under 100MB.
-Support Legacy BIOS, old computer from 2007 - 2010.
+Support Legacy BIOS and UEFI, old computer from 2007 - 2010.
 # Legal
 Copyright (c) 2022 Supphakit Duanghoy.
 All rights reserved. <br>
 Buildscripts and custom codes is covered by GNU General Public License, version 2. <br>